vectara/vectara-docs/www/docs/api-reference/api-keys/list-api-keys.md

 To list API keys, send a GET request to `/v2/api_keys`.

-The response includes a array of `api_keys` objects that show the API keys and metadata about the pagination.
+The response includes an `api_keys` array field that contains information about the API keys, and a `metadata` field containing information such as pagination key.

 ## REST 2.0 URL